Updated January 2021

 Properties: This icon opens the properties window.
 The Properties window stores information about the routes, tracks and waypoints in memory at the moment.
 More on this later.

-Scale + and Scale – : As already mentioned – use the mouse it’s easier.
+Scale + and Scale – : As already mentioned, use the mouse it’s easier.

-Back and Forward: Just like your Browser’s back button, this takes you back to previous map positions, lots of history here, but only for the current session of MM
+Back and Forward: Just like your browser’s back button, this takes you back to previous map positions, lots of history here, but only for the current session of MM.

 Read-out at Cursor: Allows you to switch off the data provided at your mouse cursor.
 Personally this is always on for me.

-Print Options: More details later about printing
+Print Options: Opens the Print dialog box.
+More details about printing later.

 Mark Position: Only works if you have a GPS attached to your PC.